lswifty2017/beach-ballerinas/content/classes/kindy-ballet.md

 ---
 order: "3"
-title: "Junior Ballet "
+title: Junior Ballet- Primary Ballet
 subtitle: Bondi Beach
 description: >-
-  Beach Ballerinas Pre-Primary classical ballet programme introduces the Royal Academy of Dance syllabus and continues the development of ballet technique as new steps are introduced to challenge our young dancers.
+  Beach Ballerinas Primary classical ballet programme introduces the Royal Academy of Dance syllabus and continues the development of ballet technique as new steps are introduced to challenge our young dancers.